signalfx/signalfx-ruby-tracing/README.md

 ## Rails

 Rails applications can be traced using the notifications provided by ActiveSupport.
-It can use `rack-tracer` to trace by requests, or it'll try to group spans by request ID.
+It will use `rack-tracer` to trace by requests.

-The forked source for this instrumentation is located [here](https://github.com/signalfx/ruby-rails-tracer).
+The forked source for this instrumentation is located [here](https://github.com/signalfx/ruby-rails-instrumentation).

 ### Usage